9242

 If you’ve ever struggled to get your content to rank on Google, chances are you’re targeting the wrong keywords.

 While high-traffic keywords might seem appealing, they often come with fierce competition, making it nearly impossible to secure a top spot.
-Instead, a smarter approach is to focus on easy-to-rank keywords—search terms that strike a balance between reasonable search volume and low competition.
+Instead, a smarter approach is to focus on low competition keywords—search terms that strike a balance between reasonable search volume and low competition.

 Here’s proof: We recently found one of these hidden gem keywords, wrote an article around it, and almost instantly started seeing prominent traffic.

-For example, instead of targeting “best smartphones” (which is highly competitive), a more achievable keyword would be “best budget smartphones for students 2025”—a long-tail variation with lower competition.
+For example, instead of targeting “best smartphones” (which is highly competitive), a more achievable keyword would be “best budget smartphones for students 2026”—a long-tail variation with lower competition.

 Different types of low-competition keywords can help you reach the right audience without getting lost in the crowded SEO landscape.